Toxoplasmosis vs lymphoma

 - multiple lesions

-- scattered though basal ganglia an corticomedullary junction
+- scattered throughout the basal ganglia and corticomedullary junction

 - ring or nodular enhancement